chibuzordev/analysis-of-customer-churn/README.md

 Dataset - [Databel Customer Churn](/kaggle/databel-telecom-customer-churn-dataset)

-In order to help them , I provide Databel with insights and conclusions; with which they would make data-driven decisions towards retain as many customers as possible
+In order to help them , I provide Databel with insights and conclusions; with which they would make data-driven decisions towards retaining as many customers as possible

 >### <span style="">Table of Contents</span>